-(a) Each utility shall file periodic reports with the commission as required by Puc 308 on forms available on the commission website at www.puc.nh.gov.
-The utility shall file one paper original and an electronic copy with the commission except that a utility shall not be required to file a paper copy of reports identified in Puc 308.14 - 308.16.
+(a) Each utility shall file periodic reports with the commission as required by Puc 308 on forms available on the commission website at www. puc.nh.gov/forms.
+The utility shall file one paper original and an electronic copy with the commission., which forms shall be furnished by the commission.

-(b) Pursuant to Puc 202.05(b), each utility shall electronically file each report, to the extent technologically feasible, in a format compatible with the computer system of the commission.
+(b) Pursuant to Puc 202.08202.05(b), each utility shall electronically file each documentreport, to the extent technologically feasible, in a format compatible with the computer system of the commission.